Pream-toki/Pream-toki/README.md

 ## Elsewhere

-When I'm not coding I'm probably playing PUBG Mobile or watching anime (Jujutsu Kaisen and Demon Slayer are my favorites).

-Everything here is me learning in public.
+When I'm not coding I'm probably playing games or watching anime Everything here is me learning in public.
 If you have advice — or want to talk about tech, games, or anime — feel free to say hi.